gagecates/FSND_Capstone/README.md

 add a food if it does not.
 Macros can be manually individually posted as well.
 Once logged in, the user is added to the database and their macros are tracked and viewable.

+# Motivation Behind Project

+I chose to do this topic for my fullstack capstone project for a few reasons.
+It was a great way to showcase all that this course has taught me.
+The macro app utilizes the REST API while allowing my to sharpen my skills and interest in full stack development.
+Taking personal interest in nutrition and thus the application makes it that much more enjoyable and applicable.

 # The Stack
 * [Python 3.8.2]